Working with Your Goddard High School Counselor

 One valuable resource for Goddard High School students and parents is your counseling department.
 Here are some tips you can use to help build helpful relationships and get the most of what we have to offer.
 In general, we serve as a guide through academic, career and personal/social issues as they relate to the high school experience.

 Get to know us...

 Help us get to know your son or daughter...

-When you meet with us, give us some background information about your student that will help us understand more about your son or daughter, such as special talents, skills, or needs, any strengths and weaknesses, who their friends are, what their family situation is like and what challenges he or she might have overcome.
+When you meet with us, give us some background information about your student that will help us understand more about your student, such as special talents, skills, or needs, any strengths and weaknesses, who their friends are, what their family situation is like and what challenges he or she might have overcome.
 The more we know about your son or daughter, the easier it will be for us to assist you and your student.

 Keep in contact...

-Participate in as many parent activities as you can, including enrollment meetings, open houses, college fairs, college workshops, evening programs and/or financial aid workshops.
+Participate in as many parent activities as you can, including enrollment meetings, parent/teacher conferences, open houses, college fairs, college workshops, evening programs and/or financial aid workshops.
 The information you’ll receive at these types of events will help you become more knowledgeable about the types of educational, occupational and personal choices available to your student(s) that will assist them in making decisions about and beyond their high school careers.

 Utilize counseling resources...